-SCOTUS Comparison Practice FRQ
+SCOTUS Comparison Practice FRQ/Citizens United

 In 2012, Shaun McCutcheon donated to the Republican National Committee, state and local Republican committees, and individual candidates.
-The Bipartisan Campaign Reform Act limited the aggregate amount an individual could contribute during an election cycle.
+The Bipartisan Campaign Reform Act limited the aggregate (total) amount an individual could contribute during an election cycle.
 McCutcheon wanted to donate more than allowed under federal law.
 McCutcheon sued the Federal Election Commission arguing that the limits on the total amount of money an individual may donate during an election cycle violate the Constitution.

 Question 1